 B12 is essentially food, we starve without food, quite quickly as it happens.

 ‘Starve – to suffer or die, suffering or death caused by lack of food’ Our cells starve without B12.

 Quite simply – we need food everyday to sustain a healthy life, we need all vitamins and minerals regularly to maintain optimum health.
 We cannot survive if we eat just once every three months so why do some doctors think we can manage on any vitamin if we were only able to access it once every three months?

 Vitamins are food, they are essential to life, accessing vitamin B12 is very complex so injections are required unless the deficiency is diet related.

-The text below is taken from NHS Choices (link below) -It’s a shame it is misleading and incomplete in parts.
+The text below is taken from NHS Choices – Thankfully, nowhere, does it say ‘Vitamin B12 is a placebo’.
+It’s a shame it is misleading and incomplete in parts.
 I have taken the liberty of adding some improvements in BOLD CAPS.
-Although thankfully, nowhere, does it say ‘Vitamin B12 is a placebo’!

 Some people may need to take vitamin and mineral supplements.
 For information on who could benefit from supplements, see Do I need vitamin supplements?